iotaledger/bee-rfcs/text/0030-protocol-messages.md

 ## Type-length-value protocol

 The [type-length-value](https://en.wikipedia.org/wiki/Type-length-value) module is a safe layer on top of the messages.
-It allows serialization/deserialization to/from bytes ready to be sent/received to/from a transport layer by prepending or reading a header containing the type and length of the payload.
+It allows serialization/deserialization to/from a byte buffer ready to be sent/received to/from a transport layer by prepending or reading a header containing the type and length of the payload.

 ### Header